 You can try to safeguard yourself against this by using water-soluble fertilizer; this is a harder way to overdo fertilizing your pitcher plant.
 You can also make the solution weaker than the recommended half a teaspoon per gallon of water.
 For example, you can add a quarter teaspoon to start and analyze how the plant did two weeks from now.

 If you are still nervous you might over-fertilize your pitcher plant, get a TDS meter.
 A TDS meter is a small device that measures the amount of dissolved solids in water in parts per million.
-This one, selected on Amazon as “Amazon’s Choice,” is about $13.
-It is an inexpensive investment if you are looking to fertilize many plants.
+This one, selected on Amazon as “Amazon’s Choice,” is an inexpensive investment if you are looking to fertilize many plants.
 Water-soluble fertilizer should measure about 15 parts per million.

 Remember to take it easy on the fertilizer to avoid any issues.
 You can always add more later, but it’s much harder (if not impossible) to take it away!